dhuang8/Tall-Bot/README.md

 ## sv
 returns shadowverse card info
 ## remindme
-sends a reminder after specified time. the number is the id.
+sends a reminder after specified time.
+Returns the ID.

 .remindme "(message)" (00:00am est)

-sends a reminder at specified time. the number is the id.
+sends a reminder at specified time.
+Returns the ID.

 .remindme "(message)" (datestring)

-sends a reminder at specified date. datestring is any string accepted for making a new Date object in JS. the number is the id.
+sends a reminder at specified date. datestring is any string accepted for making a new Date object in JS.
+Returns the ID.
 ## cancelremindme
 cancels a remindme reminder with id
 ## ygo